 During your thigh lift surgery consultation at City Surgery Care, your surgeon will discuss your treatment options and the results you can expect from your surgery.

 What results can I expect?

 The results of thigh lift surgery are visible almost immediately, but it may take several weeks for your final results to fully develop.
 Over time, some visible scars will remain, but your results are long lasting, provided that you maintain a stable weight and general fitness.
 Scars also improve with time with maximum improvement requiring one year.
 As your body ages, it is natural to lose some firmness, and some movement of scars due to aging and unhealthy skin is inevitable.
 However, most of your results should be relatively permanent.

-Follow-up with a surgeon at NYC Surgical is the best way to ensure long-lasting results from the procedure.
+Follow-up with a surgeon at City Surgery Care is the best way to ensure long-lasting results from the procedure.

 What is involved in recovery?

 When your surgery is complete, dressing or bandages may be applied to your incisions.
 A compression garment is often used to minimize swelling and support the new contour of your thighs as you heal.